 Like any hospitality programs, practicality needs to be equivalent to the value of aesthetics.
 The Edison benefited from the way the existing building functioned.
 Everything is kept within reach with easy access and traffic navigability throughout the premise.

 On top of that, the typical Straits-Chinese mansion with multiple courtyards also provides ample choices for lounge areas.
-Spend some time appreciating the minute details of the space and how each section is demarcated to express a fresh twist to an orthodox idea of a colonial home.
+One should spend some time appreciating the minute details of the space and how each section is demarcated to express a fresh twist to an orthodox idea of a colonial home.
 Many parts of The Edison come with an underlying story from its past.
 The project retains many of its original characteristics that define the authenticity and distinction.
 The design intention and result do not mask but enhance the beauty of the heritage features.

-Lai denotes: “It wasn't about reinventing the hotel but more to readdress the conventions by keeping hospitality concepts fresh, attractive and relevant.
+Lai indicates, “It wasn't about reinventing the hotel but more to readdress the conventions by keeping hospitality concepts fresh, attractive and relevant.
 The approach is affordable luxury, accommodation styled in a unique and distinctive personality.”

 A print version of this article was originally published in d+a issue 96.